Tim-Maes/AutoTerminal/README.md

 # AutoTerminal

-VSIX extension to easily open the terminal from the solution explorer folder context menu, inside that directory.
+Visual Studio extension to easily open the terminal from the solution explorer folder context menu, inside that directory.
 Only works on a folder node.

 ![AutoTerminal](https://i.imgur.com/kn7bEtZ.png)